dpdani/tBB/README.md

 ``$ sudo ./daemon 192.168.0.0/24``
 if you wish to run the server as a daemon.

+## Configuration

+There are many settings you can adjust in tBB using a simple JSON format.
+Refer to the [Manual](http://tbb.readthedocs.io/en/latest/config.html) for further details.

 ## Contributing

 Feel free to contribute!